bastiang19/ton-presale-bot/README.md

 # ton-tg-bot
-Example of Telegram bot that for a presale (accept payments in TON)
+An example of a Telegram bot for pre-sale (accepting payments in TON)